Perturbative confinement in thermal Yang-Mills theories induced by imaginary angular velocity

 We can intuitively understand the confining force at $\tiomega=\pi$ from the twisted geometry~\eqref{eq:BC}.
-It assigns all odd-$m$ physical transverse modes~\eqref{eq:vectorMode} the fermionic antiperiodic boundary condition.
-But these modes still preserve bosonic statistics such that their loops have no -1 overall sign.
-Such an antiperiodic gluon loop has the same net effect as a periodic gluino loop, and thus reverses the one-loop potential.
+It assigns the antiperiodic boundary condition to all odd-$m$ transverse modes~\eqref{eq:vectorMode}.
+But these modes still obey bosonic statistics such that their loops have no overall sign of $-1$.
+At $r=0$, only the modes of $m=\pm1$ contribute.
+Such antiperiodic gluons reverse the one-loop potential just in analogy to periodic gluinos.

 We move on to the SU(3) case.
 The positive roots are $\balpha_1=(1,0)$, $\balpha_2=(1/2, \sqrt{3}/2)$, and $\balpha_3=(1/2, -\sqrt{3}/2)$.
 Accordingly, the order parameter has two components, namely, $\bphi=(\phi_1,\phi_2)$.
 Modulo periodicities and the Weyl group, $\bphi$ runs in a triangular region spanned by the vertices $(0,0)$, $(2\pi, 2\pi/\sqrt{3})$, and $(2\pi,-2\pi/\sqrt{3})$, as drawn in Fig.~\ref{fig:su3}.
 The points in this triangle bijectively represent conjugacy classes of SU(3).
-The $\mathbb{Z}_3$ center symmetry acts on this equilateral triangle as its rotational geometry symmetry.
+The $\Z_3$ center symmetry acts on this equilateral triangle as its rotational geometry symmetry.